| June 30, 2009 |

 |

-- Drug: tadalafil
+- Drug: Tadalafil

-Beginning ≤ 7 days after the start of radiotherapy, patients receive oral tadalafil once daily for 24 weeks.
+Beginning ≤ 7 days after the start of radiotherapy, patients receive oral tadalafil 5mg once daily for 24 weeks.

-- Placebo Comparator: Arm II
+- Other: Placebo

 Beginning ≤ 7 days after the start of radiotherapy, patients receive oral placebo once daily for 24 weeks.